 Virginia was once one of only a handful of states without a casino of any kind.
 But on November 3, 2020, voters approved the launch of Virginia casinos in the cities of Bristol, Danville, Portsmouth, and Norfolk.
-Richmond also has a similar measure set to be on the ballot in November 2021.
-And if the resounding 2 to 1 favorability of legalization in the other cities is any indication, folks in Richmond will approve a casino there as well.
+Richmond had a similar measure set, but Richmond residents ultimately voted against the plan in November 2021.

 Did Virginia Legalize Online Gambling?

 Yes, voters in Virginia voted to legalize online sports betting as well as land-based casinos.
 However, online casinos and poker sites are still considered illegal in the state.

 While brick-and-mortar casinos, which will also house retail sportsbooks, are projected to open in early to mid-2022, online sports betting became available in January 2021.

 With the legalization of online gambling and the launch of online sports betting apps in Virginia, anyone over the age of 21 is able to register and make a deposit.
 But you need to be physically in the Commonwealth to place a bet.

 Once casinos and their retail sportsbooks open, bettors in Virginia will be able to wager on sports in person and online.